Reimagining banking with personalization

 US neobank account holders, 2020-2025

-Currently, there are a myriad of apps (including advanced tools leveraging machine learning for stock market investments) helping consumers to improve their financial health.
+Currently, there are a myriad of portfolio management solutions and stock trading apps (including advanced tools leveraging machine learning for stock market investments) helping consumers to improve their financial health.
 Mint, one of the most popular budgeting apps, can sync user bank accounts, automatically divide expenses into appropriate categories, assess user investment portfolio, set saving goals, send bill payment reminders, and provide many other services.

 Mint and thousands of other personal budget apps have tapped a growing demand for tailored budgeting advice.
 But given that banks have a much more granular insight into customer profiles, a bank-native personalized budgeting solution can become one of the most effective tools for increasing customer engagement.